 A: The format for fully online courses will vary by discipline and with the nature of the course material.
 Many instructors are prerecording lectures to post in an online learning management system (typically Blackboard); other instructors hold virtual class meetings through Zoom or Blackboard Collaborate.

 Last spring, students told us they value opportunities to interact with the instructor and with their fellow students.
-As a result, many online courses this fall will include scheduled course activities in which students and the instructor will be online at the same time (synchronous activities).
+As a result, many online courses will include scheduled course activities in which students and the instructor will be online at the same time (synchronous activities).

 We also are developing a set of online courses targeted specifically for first-year international students who cannot be in the U.S. this fall.
 Those courses may have more asynchronous activity due to challenges from widely varying time zones.